 Register now.
 You can register for one or more Fast Forward sessions or for the entire conference series (with a corresponding discount and bonuses).
 The choice is up to you.
-Don't worry if one of the dates doesn't work; you can access it as a recorded session for 30 days following the program.
+If one of the dates doesn’t work, you can access the recorded session for 30 days (just not for CLE credit) – one advantage over an in-person conference.

 12:00-1:00 pm - IoT on the Job: How IoT Is Transforming the Workplace